Fabbro96/linkOpener/README.md

-A basic script that open all links that are found in the file 'links.txt' in Google Chrome, permitting to cast they.
+A basic script that open all links that are found in the file 'links.txt' in Google Chrome, allowing to cast they.